eweitz/ideogram/api.md

 String.
 Optional.
 Default: horizontal.
 The orientation of chromosomes on the page.
 Example in [Mouse]( https://eweitz.github.io/ideogram/mouse.html).

 ## ploidy
 Number.
 Optional.
 Default: 1.
 The ploidy -- i.e., number of chromosomes -- to depict for each chromosome set.
-Useful for biologically accurate depicting of genomes that are diploid, triploid, etc.  Example in [Layout, small](https://eweitz.github.io/ideogram/layout_small.html).
+Useful for biologically accurate depicting of genomes that are diploid, triploid, etc.  Example in [Ploidy, basic](https://eweitz.github.io/ideogram/ploidy_basic.html).

 ## resolution
 Number.
 Optional.
 Default: highest resolution available for specified genome assembly.
 The resolution of cytogenetic bands to show for each chromosome.
 The quantity refers to approximate value in bands per haploid set (bphs).
 One of 450, 550, or 850.
 Example in [Layout, small](https://eweitz.github.io/ideogram/layout_small.html).